 We all procrastinate to some extent.
-There are only so many hours in the day and some tasks are just plain more onerous than others.
+There are only so many hours in the day and some tasks are just more onerous than others.
 Sometimes we procrastinate because we feel overwhelmed by everything we need to get done and we’re having trouble getting started.
 Other times, we feel unmotivated or tired and can’t get going.
 But no matter what the reason, if we want to successfully manage our lives, we must get a handle on our procrastination.

-Procrastination becomes a problem when it’s chronic and/or all-pervasive.
+Procrastination becomes a problem when it’s chronic or all-pervasive.
 This means it applies to many areas of your life–you don’t pay bills on time, you file your taxes late, you shop for gifts last minute, you avoid making important decisions and phone calls and you can’t clear out your clutter.
 Research by leading experts on the subject shows that twenty percent of people identify themselves as chronic procrastinators and that for these folks, procrastination is a maladaptive lifestyle.

 So what does all this have to do with overeating?
 Because chronic procrastinators have an underlying avoidant coping style, they actively look for distractions and eating is a very pleasurable distraction.
-Add to this a generalized problem with self-regulation (managing emotions, thoughts and behaviors, including impulses) and they tend to consume more food than their bodies need.
+Add to this a generalized problem with self-regulation (managing feelings, thoughts and behaviors, including impulses) and they tend to consume more food than their bodies need.
 And certain foods can be very calming and soothing to the anxious or depressed procrastinator.

 The truth is, procrastination is learned–no one is born a procrastinator, although certain temperaments ( depressive/anxious, obsessive-compulsive, perfectionistic) and those with attention deficits seem more prone to put off tasks than others.
 Procrastination is basically a habit or deeply ingrained pattern of behavior.
 This means that while it is unlikely that you will break it overnight, it is possible to break the habit by consistently practicing “anti-procrastination” strategies.